pagkly/Zed/Investopedia3/Foreign Exchange (Forex) Definition.md

 ## How Does Foreign Exchange Work?

-The market determines the value, also known as an [exchange rate](https://www.investopedia.com/terms/e/exchangerate.asp), of the majority of currencies.
+The market determines the value, also known as an [[exchange rate]](https://www.investopedia.com/terms/e/exchangerate.asp), of the majority of currencies.
 Foreign exchange can be as simple as changing one currency for another at a local bank.
 It can also involve trading currency on the foreign exchange market.
-For example, a trader is betting a central bank will ease or tighten [monetary policy](https://www.investopedia.com/video/play/monetary-policy/) and that one currency will strengthen versus the other.
+For example, a trader is betting a central bank will ease or tighten [[monetary policy]](https://www.investopedia.com/video/play/monetary-policy/) and that one currency will strengthen versus the other.

-When [trading currencies](https://www.investopedia.com/articles/forex/08/forex-concepts.asp), they are listed in pairs, such as USD/CAD, EUR/USD, or USD/JPY.
+When [[trading currencies]](https://www.investopedia.com/articles/forex/08/forex-concepts.asp), they are listed in pairs, such as USD/CAD, EUR/USD, or USD/JPY.
 These represent the U.S. dollar (USD) versus the Canadian dollar (CAD), the euro (EUR) versus the USD, and the USD versus the Japanese yen (JPY).

 There will also be a price associated with each pair, such as 1.2569.
 If this price was associated with the USD/CAD pair, it means that it costs 1.2569 CAD to buy one USD.
 If the price increases to 1.3336, then it now costs 1.3336 CAD to buy one USD.
 The USD has increased in value (CAD decrease) because it now costs more CAD to buy one USD.